 The first way to use tea for weight loss is by using tea as a drink replacement in tandem with intermittent fasting, which is when you fast for 16 hours each day (typically during the night while sleeping) and eat all of your meals within an eight-hour time frame.

-In this case, tea is simply a zero-calorie way to drink during the fasting periods, and helps you stay full and satisfied, plus spice up some of the alternatives (like just drinking water).
+In this case, tea is simply a zero-calorie way to drink during the fasting periods, whether you’re fasting for its health benefits or religious reasons, and helps you stay full and satisfied, plus spice up some of the alternatives (like just drinking water).

 Teas That Boost Weight Loss